smuktevi/recipeat/README.md

 ### comparator.py
 A class that has methods to visually compare nutrients and ingredients for selected recipes.
-* the nutrient comparator shows a bargraph of different nutrional information amounts per each recipe
+* The nutrient comparator shows a bargraph of different nutrional information amounts per each recipe
-* the ingredient comparator shows pictures of the ingredients in a selected recipe
+* The ingredient comparator shows pictures of the ingredients in a selected recipe

 ### database.py
 A class that acts as a wrapper around psycopg2 to enable easier PostrgreSQL database access.
-* interacts with the Bag of Ingredients to maintain user data in the backend.
+* Interacts with the Bag of Ingredients to maintain user data in the backend.

 ## Project Data